Dark Web Scan

 Learn MoreFrequently Asked Questions

 Yes, you can check if you’ve been hacked by using a dark web scanner to search for your organization’s exposed data.
-Our scanner searches breach databases, combo lists, and stealer logs for your domain’s leaked credentials.
-If the scan detects compromised data, you should immediately reset affected passwords, enable multi-factor authentication as recommended by CISA, and consider continuous dark web monitoring to catch future breaches in real-time.
+Our scanner searches combo lists and stealer logs for your domain’s leaked credentials.
+If the scan detects compromised data, reset affected passwords immediately, enable multi-factor authentication as recommended by CISA, and consider continuous dark web monitoring to catch future breaches in real-time.

 Yes, you can find out if your information is on the dark web using our dark web scanner.
-Enter your email address or domain name to search criminal marketplaces, hacker forums, and breach databases for your exposed credentials.
+Enter your email address or domain name to search criminal marketplaces and hacker forums for your exposed credentials.
 This one-time scan shows current exposure, but continuous monitoring is recommended since new breaches happen daily.
 Compromised credential monitoring tracks ongoing threats to your organization.

 If your data is found on the dark web, take immediate action.
 First, reset passwords for all affected accounts and enable multi-factor authentication.
 Next, inform employees whose credentials were exposed and require password changes.
 Consider implementing data breach monitoring to detect future exposures before attackers can exploit them.
+For help evaluating continuous monitoring solutions, see our comparison of the best dark web monitoring services.
 Document the incident for compliance requirements and review how the breach occurred to prevent similar incidents.
-The NIST Cybersecurity Framework provides comprehensive guidance on incident response procedures.
+The NIST Cybersecurity Framework provides detailed guidance on incident response procedures.

 You should scan for dark web exposure continuously, not just once.
-New data breaches, stealer logs, and combo lists appear daily on criminal marketplaces.
+New stealer logs and combo lists appear daily on criminal marketplaces.
 A one-time scan shows your current exposure, but doesn’t protect against tomorrow’s breach.
 Continuous monitoring with real-time alerts lets you respond to new threats immediately.
 This is why security teams use automated dark web monitoring platforms instead of periodic manual scans.